StefanNieuwenhuis/StefanNieuwenhuis/_posts/math/2025-05-15-math-behind-naive-bayes.md

 The "naive" assumption circumvents this by treating each feature as conditionally independent given the class label:

 $$P(e_1, e_2,\dots,e_n\vert y) = \prod\limits_{i=1}^n P(e_i\vert H)\cdot P(H)$$

-### The Naive in Naive Bayes
-To sidestep this complexity, Naive Bayes introduces a powerful assumption:

-> All features are conditionally independent given the class label.

-In other words, once we know the class (e.g., Iris setosa or Iris versicolor), the value of one feature (like petal length) tells us nothing about another feature (like sepal width).
-Mathematically, this assumption simplifies the joint distribution into a product of individual probabilities:

-$$P(x_1, x_2, \dots,x_n\vert y) = P(x_1\vert y)\cdot P(x_1\vert y)\cdot\dots\cdot P(x_n\vert y)$$

-This simplification reduces computational complexity and makes it feasible to apply Bayes' Theorem in high-dimensional spaces.